Justin-Fisher/new_python_api_for_webots/readme.md

 `.value` is if you want to store a snapshot of the sensor's current value for later comparison, because at later timesteps, the sensor itself will have forgotten its old value and become a surrogate for its new value.
+(For high bandwidth sensors like Cameras, RangeFinders and Lidar, .value shares memory with the simulation to allow for faster reading, but this means the .value will be valid only for this timestep.
+For these, use the device's .copy() method to store a lasting value, if you need it.)

 #### Supervisors / `world`